TDK74/YOLO11_for_detecting_counting_in_ROI/README.md

 ## Notes
 The code was refactored by me in certain extent.

 The test video is not uploaded, because it is shaky and not professional, since it has been taken in the street by me.
-Use your own video instead or downloaded from the Internet.
+Use your own video instead or downloaded one from the Internet.
 Sorry!

 <img src="https://github.com/user-attachments/assets/af2f5106-7120-4447-a000-0f1921230929" width="50%">